AlexAllen/MATT/README.md

 ## Sensors

-### BMP 390
+### BMP 390 (or 388, or 280, or ...)

-A likely looking pressure sensor.
+A temperature and pressure sensor.
+I used the BMP 280 on my [rocket altimeter](https://github.com/AlexAllen/rocket_altimeter) with good results, and I have one on a breakout board to play with already.
+According to the Adafruit overview, the BMP280 has a relative accuracy of 12 Pa, the BMP388 8 Pa, and the BMP390 3 Pa.
+That translates to about 1m for the BMP280 or about 0.25m for the BMP390.
+Seems to be recommended on TRF threads about building flight computers, so this is probably the one to go for.

 ### LSM6DSV80X

 A two channel accelerometer, with gyroscope.
-16g and 80g should cover most foreseeable use cases
+16g and 80g should cover most foreseeable use cases.
+The LSM6DSO32 or similar seem to be recommended on TRF, but this looks like an updated version that includes an 80g rather than a 32g high range accelerometer.

 ### Quectel L80-R